vaginessa/Scribd-Downloader/README.md

 - To download PDF's containing images; use the -p option in the end:
 - example: `sudo python scribd.py http://scribd.com/doc/17142797/Case-in-Point -p`

-(Images will be saved in a new folder)
+(Images will be saved in a new folder created in your current working directory)

 ## Disclaimer: